Patrxgt/InstallDebloater/templates/HALO_MCC/README.md

-# Install Debloater for Halo MCC
+# Install Debloater for Halo: The Master Chief Collection

-This template is designed to work with Halo MCC.
+This template is designed to work with Halo: The Master Chief Collection.
 Tested on the Steam version.
 - Removes all languages except English
 - Deletes startup movies that play before reaching the main menu (Publisher logos etc)
 - Deletes the localized intro movies for Halo 3: ODST.